Who Dunnit

 Who Dunnit is a Midway pinball machine with a 1940s style and a murder mystery theme.
-The playfield features up to five different murder mysteries by revealing clues by sending the ball to an elevator, phone, or slot machine.
+The playfield features up to five different murder mysteries in which the player must find clues and evidence by making indicated shots.
 The machine accepts up to four players, and features four-ball play.

 An interpretation of "Peter Gunn" is used as the primary background music, with portions of "Theme from A Summer Place" playing during certain modes.

 Rules

 The aim of the game is to solve five murder mysteries by interrogating suspects and finding evidence before heading to the Roof in the game to catch the killer.
 There can be a maximum of four balls in play at any time, and it can support up to four players.

 The player may purchase an extra ball at the end of a game, either by using a credit already on the machine or by inserting coins.
 Bonus credits are awarded for achieving the highest score (Grand Champion) or any of the next four best scores.
 Players can also enter their initials as Loop Champion or Roof Champion for achieving the most consecutive right ramp shots or the highest score for the Roof, respectively.

 If the machine's internal clock reaches 12:00 am while a game is in progress, it is interrupted for "Midnight Madness," a 4-ball multiball with an extended ball saver in which all targets award 3 million.
-Normal play resumes after all but one ball have drained.
+Normal play resumes after all but one ball has drained.

 Suspects

 The five characters involved in the cases are Tony, Victoria, Trixie, Butler (previously known as Walter), and Bruno (previously known as Tex).
 Each case begins with a headline announcing that one character has been murdered; the player's goal is to choose the killer from the remaining four.

-The player can gain information by making shots to interrogate one suspect at a time or collect evidence, then make an indicated shot (usually the phone) to choose the killer.
+The player can gain information by making shots to interrogate one suspect at a time or collect evidence, then making an indicated shot (usually the phone) to choose the killer.
 An incorrect choice awards points for eliminating an innocent suspect, while a correct choice sends the player to the roof in an attempt to apprehend the killer and close the case (see "The Roof" below).

 A suspect being interrogated will always mention the killer by name unless he/she actually is the killer.

+Clues and Equipment

+The player can collect up to five clues per case; doing so lights up an extra ball.
+The clues do not provide any information as to the killer's identity, and each new case erases any previously collected clues.

+Four pieces of equipment can be earned by making specified shots.
+Each one remains in effect until the end of the game and affects play as follows.